PrefectHQ/prefect/docs/index.md

 print(my_favorite_function())
 ```

-Run the code and you should see output like this:
+Run the code and you'll see output like:

 <div class="terminal">
 ```bash